-The Nutrition Services Department is dedicated to being a leader in quality nutritious school meals and has won two Healthier US School Challenge awards.
+The Nutrition Services Department is dedicated to being a leader in quality nutritious food.
 The menus are carefully written by a Registered Dietitian to assure nutritional integrity.
-The Cafeteria Staff are dedicated, talented and kind people who are there because they love to care for children by preparing and serving excellent food in their "nutrition classroom" and encouraging the students to make good food choices to enhance their well-being.
+The Cafeteria Staff at each school are dedicated, talented and kind people who are there because they love to care for children by preparing and serving excellent food in their "nutrition classroom," and encouraging the students to make good food choices to enhance their well-being.

-Much thought and planning is put into providing a variety of entrées and other lunch menu components, which are delicious, trendy, student-friendly and nutritious.
-The menu of the day changes, but every day there are a variety of other lunch options available.
-A plentiful supply of many choices of delicious fresh fruits, cut veggie sticks and salads are always available as part of the school lunch.
+Much thought and planning is put into providing a variety of entrées and other lunch menu components, which are delicious, kid-friendly and nutritious.
+The menu of the day changes, but every day there are a variety of other lunch options available daily.
+Plentiful supplies of many choices of delicious fresh fruits, cut veggie sticks and salads are always available as part of the school lunch.

+A printed copy of the Needham Elementary Lunch Menu is sent home with each child at the end of each month for the following month.
 The menu and nutritional information, as well as allergy and ingredient information, are available on the Nutrition Services Department website: Nutrition Services - Needham Public Schools.